Arrest made in drug cartel shootout that killed Union County hoops coach

 Harris had been teaching Spanish at Union Academy in Monroe for four years, was a freshman advisor, and was also the head varsity basketball and track and field coach, according to the school website.

-18-year-old Alonzo Beltran Lara was found with two gunshot wounds to the back of the head in what deputies said appeared to be an execution-style killing.
+Alonzo Beltran Lara, 18, was found with two gunshot wounds to the back of the head in what deputies said appeared to be an execution-style killing.

 Alamance County Sheriff Terry Johnson described the scene as an old Western shootout and said Lara was allegedly a drug runner who lived in the trailer with one other person.
 Johnson described the two parties involved in the shootout.
 “One belonging to the Sinaloa new generation cartel that the trailer was a stash house,” Johnson said.
 “The other being the criminal enterprise robbing the stash house.”